Kong/docs.konghq.com/src/mesh/features/vault.md

 ## Common name

 Kong Mesh uses Service Alternative Name with `spiffe://` format to verify secure connection between services.
-In this case, Common Name in the certificate is not used.
+In this case, the common name in the certificate is not used.
-However, for compliance reason, you may want to set Common Name in the certificate.
+You may need to set a common name in the certificate, for compliance reasons.
 To do this, set the `commonName` field in the Vault mTLS backend configuration.
 The value contains the template that will be used to generate the name.
-For example, assuming that the template is {% raw %}'{{ tag "kuma.io/service" }}.mesh'{% endraw %}, a data plane proxy with `kuma.io/service: backend` tag will receive a certificate with `backend.mesh` common name.
-You can also use `replace` function to replace `_` with `-`, for example {% raw %}'{{ tag "kuma.io/service" | replace "_" "-" }}.mesh'{% endraw %} will change Common Name of `kuma.io/service: my_backend` from `my_backend.mesh` to `my-backend.mesh`.
+For example, assuming that the template is {% raw %}'{{ tag "kuma.io/service" }}.mesh'{% endraw %}, a data plane proxy with `kuma.io/service: backend` tag will receive a certificate with the `backend.mesh` common name.
+You can also use the `replace` function to replace `_` with `-`, for example {% raw %}'{{ tag "kuma.io/service" | replace "_" "-" }}.mesh'{% endraw %} will change the common name of `kuma.io/service: my_backend` from `my_backend.mesh` to `my-backend.mesh`.

 ## Multi-zone and Vault